pboivin/flou/README.md

 - `sourceUrlBase`: The base URL for the source images.
 - `cacheUrlBase`:  The base URL for the transformed images.

+#### Framework Integration

-If you're using a framework like Laravel, you can register the `$flou` instance as a singleton for your entire application.
-This will be your entry point to transform and render images. ([See Laravel Integration example.](#laravel-integration))
+If you're using a framework with a Service Container, you can register the `$flou` instance as a singleton for your entire application.
+This will be your entry point to transform and render images.

+If you're using Laravel, have a look at the [flou-laravel](https://github.com/pboivin/flou-laravel) companion repository.
+It registers a singleton instance for you and provides a `Flou` facade class.

 #### Extra JS and CSS